Child deaths from road traffic accidents

 The Department for Transport also looks at figures which cover the whole of Great Britain, rather than just England.

-To avoid confusion we have made it explicit in each example whether ‘children and young people’ indicates under-15s, under 16s or under-19s in each instance, and whether the data covers casualties across the whole of Great Britain or just in England.
+To avoid confusion we have made it explicit in each example what age range we are referring to and whether the data covers casualties across the whole of Great Britain or just in England.

-Which types of road accidents cause the most deaths or serious injuries?
+Which types of road accidents cause the most deaths and serious injuries?

-How many children are killed (as opposed to injured) in road accidents?
+How many children are killed in road accidents?

-The table below shows the number of deaths for children under 16 years for each type of road accident along with the number of serious and ‘slight’ injuries for GB for 2010.
+The table below shows the number of deaths for children under 16 years for each type of road accident along with the number of serious and slight injuries for Great Britain in 2011.
+Serious injuries include fractures, internal injuries, burns and severe cuts.
+Slight injuries include bruising, whiplash and slight shock.

 |Deaths ||Serious injury||Slight injury ||Total||Deaths as % of total|